I couldn’t stop sweating in Thailand until I learnt this awesome secret anti-sweat tactic!

-This was my biggest mistake!
-I wasn’t letting my body adapt at night to the hotter climate and adjust to the warmer temperatures.
+I wasn’t letting my body get used to the warmth at night.
 My body was in a YoYo state of Hot & Cold, Day & Night.

 It’s easy to feel that you’ve paid for your hotel (air-conditioning included) so you’re gonna crank it right down to a cool evening temperature but your only shooting yourself in the foot when it comes to acclimatising.

 Using a fan will help you to feel cool but also acclimatise at the same time.